kk-digital/kcg-scrapper/midjourney-scraper/README.md

 - `prompt-filter` optional string - if provided, only export to json generations whose prompt filter match with the one given at scraping time.
 Else exports all generations in completed status.
+- `test-export` default false - if option enabled, generations in db are not marked as exported, so can be exported again.

 ---